 Fenway Park and the Italian Quarter

 Next, you might want to check out Fenway Park, home of the Boston Red Sox.
 The tour offers the chance to stop and get a closer look at the iconic baseball stadium, which is a thrill for sports fans.
-Plus, the Italian quarter offers a taste of Boston’s diverse neighborhoods, perfect for a quick stroll or photo op.
+Plus, the Italian quarter offers a taste of Boston’s diverse neighborhoods, great for a quick stroll or photo op.

 Iconic Streets and Other Neighborhoods